Acqurius/ArtfactService-go/README.md

 cp files.db files.db.backup
 ```

+## Storage Architecture

+- **Metadata**: Stored in SQLite database (`files.db`)
+- **File Content**: Stored in Ceph S3-compatible object storage
+- Files are stored with UUID as the object key in Ceph
+- Original filename and metadata are preserved in the database

 ## Notes

 - The `files.db` SQLite database file is excluded from version control (see `.gitignore`)
-- Uploaded files are stored in the `uploads/` directory (also excluded from git)
+- Uploaded files are stored in Ceph object storage (not local filesystem)
 - Always run the database initialization script before first use
+- Ensure Ceph credentials are properly configured before starting the server

 ## License